Program Options: How Long Will It Take?

 Two years of class, one year of field work

 Barry University considers full-time study as 9 graduate credits (3 courses) per semester.
-Full-time students who do not deviate from the recommended course sequence may complete both programs in three years (12 hours per semester and two to three summers).
+Full-time students who do not deviate from the recommended course sequence may complete both The Master Degree in School Psychology and the Specialist Degree in School Psychology programs in three years (12 hours per semester and two to three summers).
 The School Psychology Internship requires a full-time commitment.

 Four years of class, one year of field work